tape-tv/music_ids/README.md

 There are often several ways that these IDs can be written, so the classes provide standard APIs to parse and normalise ID strings, as well as to break them into their components.

-Currently we offer a class for the ISRC (International Standard Recording Code).
+Currently we have classes for the ISRC (International Standard Recording Code) and GRid (Global Release Identifier).

 ## Installation
 Add this line to your application's Gemfile: